Cash 1 Blog

 Shop For Rates

-Research and compare terms and rates from various lenders before you refinance.
+Research and compare repayment terms and rates from various personal loan lenders before refinance.
 Shopping around online is essential because rates and terms vary between lenders.
 If you end up paying more for your new loan with additional fees or extending the length of payments, the lower interest rate will not save you money.

 Even if you're looking for lower monthly payments, it will cost you more over time to extend the maturity of your new loan past your old one.